Taylor Swift ''Toyed With the Idea'' of Changing This ''Lover'' Lyric

 So, how did she come up with the title of the song "Lover?"

 "I've always liked that word, but I've never used it in, like, everyday life, you know?" she said.
-"When people are like, 'That's my lover over there,' or calling each other 'lover,' like I've never done that.
+"When people are like, 'That's my lover over there,' or calling each other 'lover,' like, I've never done that.
 But I've always loved it in the context of poetry or songs."

 When the interviewer pointed out that "lover" can be a "polarizing" word, Swift said, "Well, anything I do is polarizing.
 So, I'm used to that."